 Professional Guide/Outdoor Leader

 Enjoying a career change and tree change from life behind a desk in the big smoke, Liliana plays an essential support role for TAG.
 Liliana discovered her love of adventurous outdoor activities as a young girl through Scouting.
 This lead on to completing a degree in environmental science, while working for the Wilderness Society, and then to working in the field of water policy with State Government.
 Liliana doesn’t remember a time she hasn’t ridden a bike since she was able to ride to school, but she only recently discovered mountain biking in 2012 on CAFNEC’s annual Far North Wilderness Bike Tour.
-Since then, she’s done a 3 week bike tour in Tasmania and has ridden trails in the Apple Isle, in South East and Tropical North Queensland and looks forward to riding a lot more!
+Since then, she’s done a 3 week bike tour in Tasmania and has ridden trails in the Apple Isle, in South East and Tropical North Queensland and always looks forward to the next ride!
 Liliana has an easy going and caring nature and loves to ask lots of questions to find out what makes people tick.
 She looks forward to sharing wilderness adventures with others, in a supportive, fun and friendly manner.